swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 #### Place Order Button Position

 Ability to place "Purchase" button and "Grand Total" section under payment section.
-This config is visible for "1 Column (Expanded)" layout only.
+This config is visible for "1 Column" layouts only.

 #### Theme